atarvainen/Concurrent_programming_project/spec.md

 #### Handling connections

-The server maintains connection information and starts a new goroutine for each connection (client).
-Multiple connection information data structures are required when multiple chat rooms are available.
-The server must be able to keep track of each room.
+The server maintains rooms and rooms maintains connection information about clients.
+The rooms starts a new goroutine for each connection (client).
+Multiple connection information data structures are required when multiple chat rooms are available (each room has it's own connections).
+This way connection info is in smaller and more accessible data structure.
+The server keeps track of each room.

-A single channel is provided for the goroutines (clients).
+A channel is provided for the goroutines (clients) to handle connection information.
 The channel is used for passing information about the connections.
 The channel handles locking the connection information, so it's safe from parallel access.
 The client pushes the connection information to the channel only when it's altered.

 When the client disconnects from a chat room it informs the server via the channel.
 If the client disconnects ungracefully an error should occur when trying to send a message to it.
-In this situation, the server should update the connection information.
+In this situation, the room updates the connection information.

 #### Handling messages